Before reading about the Judge archetype, you may wish to read the introductory article on archetypes.

 Could it just be your own restrictive rules, that are getting in the way here?

 For example, say, you have a starting time of 8:30 am.
-Now for some people who were raised to be prompt and punctual, if 8:30 am is the official start time they believe you should be at work ready to go somewhere between eight and 8:15.
+(And that doesn't have an impact on customer service).
+Now for some people who were raised to be prompt and punctual, if 8:30 am is the official start time they believe you should be at work ready to go somewhere between 8.00 and 8:15.

 For others, 8:30 am is simply a guideline.
-As long as the work gets done, to them it really doesn't matter whether you start at 8.15 8.30 or 8.45.
+As long as the work gets done, to them it really doesn't matter whether you start at 8.15, or 8.30 or 8.45.

 Problems arise if these two people have to work together.

-The person who is time driven, will see the other person, who turns up late, as being disrespectful, as being rude, as being undisciplined, as being an under-performer.
+The person who is time driven, will see the other person, who turns up late, as being disrespectful, rude, undisciplined, as an under-performer.

 For the person who is more flexible with their starting time, they see the other person as being too rigid.